joseppbenvenuto/NHL_Classification_Analysis/README.md

 ## Methods Used

 1) Descriptive Statistics - used for preliminary data exploration.
-2) Machine Learning - in the process of predicting season and playoff outcomes, greater transparency around the features were developed for a greater understadning of the statistical economics driving teams into the playoffs.
+2) Machine Learning - in the process of predicting playoff outcomes, greater transparency around the features were developed for a greater understadning of the statistical economics driving teams into the playoffs.

 ## Results